Thank you! I loved writing Mrs. Lincoln's Dressmaker, so I'm delighted that you loved reading it. My historical novels

-The movie rights to all of my books are available, but since no production company has bought them, it is very unlikely there will ever be an Elm Creek Quilts movie.
+The movie rights to all of my books are available, but at this time, no production company has purchased them.

 Elm Creek Manor is fictional, but the red barn on the estate is based upon a real barn in Boalsburg, Pennsylvania that has been restored and turned into a theater-in-the-round for a local community theater group, the State College Community Theatre.
 The fictional town of Waterford, Pennsylvania is based upon State College, Pennsylvania -- but Waterford is much smaller, just as Waterford College is much smaller than Penn State.

 Yes...so I've heard.
 Unfortunately, I didn't find out until it was too late to change The Quilter's Apprentice.
 (Keep in mind that this was before Google.)
 If it helps, the origin of the town's name is explained in The Runaway Quilt.

 Patterns for the quilts featured in the first four Elm Creek Quilts novels, as well as other quilts inspired by favorite characters from the series, are available in my book Elm Creek Quilts, published by C&T. Return to Elm Creek, my second pattern book, includes patterns for quilts from The Quilter's Legacy, The Master Quilter, and several of the earlier novels.
 My third pattern book, More Elm Creek Quilts, was published by C&T in Spring 2008 and includes quilts from The Sugar Camp Quilt, The Christmas Quilt, Circle of Quilters, The Quilter's Homecoming, and The New Year's Quilt.

 Patterns for the 140 blocks in Sylvia's Bridal Sampler are provided in my fourth pattern book, Sylvia's Bridal Sampler from Elm Creek Quilts.
 My most recent patter book, Traditions from Elm Creek Quilts, was published in October 2011 and includes quilts from The Winding Ways Quilt through The Wedding Quilt.
 Instructions for the Loyal Union Sampler from The Union Quilters appear in Loyal Union Sampler from Elm Creek Quilts, published by C&T in August 2013.

 Yes, there are.
 Please consult your local quilt shop or quilt guild for suggestions, or check out the advertisements in quilt magazines.